P- Reviewers Nakajima A, Philip A, Yukihiro S S- Editor Zhai HH L- Editor A E- Editor Zhang DN

 Twenty-three patients (15.2% of the total) acknowledged having consumed products containing glucosamine (6 patients), chondroitin sulfate (16 patients) or both (1 patient).
 Ten were receiving the drug at the time of the interview.
 In 21 out of the 23 patients it could not be established whether the liver had sustained drug-induced damage since no elevation in aminotransferase above the usual values was observed in association with the administration of glucosamine or chondroitin sulfate.
 A relationship between an elevation in transaminases and product consumption was detected in 2 cases, both of which had taken glucosamine.
 The first was a 71-year-old woman with chronic hepatitis C who had taken glucosamine sulfate during one year and presented an elevation in aminotransferases of 5 to 7-fold greater than the normal values during this treatment.
 The clinical records did not mention the use of other drugs.
 Viral infection due to hepatitis A, hepatitis B, and cytomegalovirus was excluded by serological tests.
 Serum transaminases returned to the usual values after treatment discontinuation.
 The second case was a 77-year-old woman with chronic hepatitis C who had taken glucosamine for 3 mo in 1977 and had presented an allergic cutaneous reaction attributed to the drug.
 She had not been treated with any other drug.
 At that time the transaminase values rose 4-fold above normal.
 In the follow-up liver tests taken in June 2011, a minimum elevation of alanine aminotransferase similar to previous analyses was observed.
 Neither of these two cases presented hyperbilirubinemia or changes in the biochemical indices of cholestasis and did not present either symptoms or decompensation of their liver disease.
-The details of the analyses performed during the episode compared with previous and posterior registries of each case are shown in Table .
+The details of the analyses performed during the episode compared with previous and posterior registries of each case are shown in Table 1.

 To our knowledge this is the first report on the consumption of products containing glucosamine and/or chondroitin sulfate in patients with chronic liver disease.
 The frequent intake observed in the population studied is substantial (23 out of 150 patients, that is 15%), with 2 cases of possible toxicity among 23 patients who acknowledged current or past intake.
 This represents hepatic toxicity of almost 9% in patients with chronic liver disease reporting consumption of these drugs.
 The two cases with liver damage coinciding with the treatment had chronic hepatitis C.

 Review of the literature has shown several cases of alleged hepatotoxicity by glucosamine and chondroitin sulfate (Table 2).
 In 2007 one case of hepatitis with elevations in alanine aminotransferase and total bilirubin of 6- and 10-fold, respectively above normal values was reported in a patient who had taken glucosamine at the therapeutic doses for 4 wk prior to presenting jaundice and pruritus.
 Other etiologies were ruled out with a complete study of the patient, and liver biopsy showed findings compatible with drug-induced hepatitis.
 Another report identified 3 cases of probable hepatotoxicity.
 The first was a patient with severe cholestatic hepatitis who developed fulminant liver failure resulting in death after having taken glucosamine for 4 wk.
 The second case was a woman who had consumed a glucosamine/chondroitin compound and presented anorexia, jaundice and cutaneous rash with persistence of biochemical alterations 6 mo after the onset of the symptoms.
 During the follow up the patient developed signs of hepatic dysfunction, and liver biopsy showed chronic portal hepatitis.
 The third case was a patient presenting an asymptomatic elevation in transaminases after having consumed a compound containing glucosamine for 6 mo.
 Complete recovery was achieved on discontinuation of the drug.
 Two cases of probable hepatotoxicity were described in 2010 in relation to the consumption of a dietetic supplement (move free advanced) which contained glucosamine and chondroitin sulfate.
 The first of these cases presented diarrhea with an elevation in aminotransferases and alkaline phosphatase and the second showed a slight increase in aminotransferases with no specific symptoms.
 Neither case presented jaundice nor features of hepatic failure and the two patients improved 7 and 12 wk after withdrawal of the product.

 The two cases attended by one of us (AP) were patients with no previous liver disease in whom a relationship was observed between the consumption of glucosamine and alterations in liver function tests.
 One was a 28-year-old woman who presented features of acute hepatitis with jaundice and pruritus at one month of starting treatment with glucosamine because of rough discomfort in both knees after minor trauma.
 Blood tests improved slightly on discontinuation of treatment with glucosamine with the subsequent disappearance of the symptoms.
 Viral, alcoholic, metabolic and autoimmune etiologies of the disease were ruled out.
 A liver biopsy performed one year later due to the persistence of biochemical alterations showed signs of chronic hepatitis.
 The other patient was a 56 year-old woman who had persistent transaminase values 3-fold greater than normal.
 All the potential causes of liver diseased were discarded and transaminase values normalized on withdrawal of glucosamine.
 The treatment was prescribed to improve initial symptoms of osteoarthrosis.